maheshreddygali/documentation-user/accounting/fiscal_localizations/localizations/peru.rst

 Invoice validation
 ~~~~~~~~~~~~~~~~~~

-Once you check all the information in your invoice is correct you can proceed to validate it,
+Once you check all the information in your invoice is correct, you can proceed to validate it.
+This
-this action registers the account move in the accounting and triggers the Electronic invoice
+action registers the account move and triggers the Electronic invoice workflow to send it to the OSE
-workflow to send it to the OSE and the SUNAT, the next message is displayed at the top of the
+and the SUNAT.
+The following message is displayed at the top of the invoice:
-invoice:

 .. image:: media/peru_15_posted_invoice.png
    :align: center